-This Official Statement, which includes the Appendices hereto, provides certain information regarding the issuance of \$433,485,000 Crowley Independent School District Unlimited Tax School Building Bonds, Series 2023 (the "Bonds").
+This Official Statement, which includes the Appendices hereto, provides certain information regarding the issuance of \$182,340,000 Wylie Independent School District Unlimited Tax School Building Bonds, Series 2024 (the "Bonds").
 Capitalized terms used in this Official Statement have the same meanings assigned to such terms in the Order (hereinafter defined) authorizing the issuance and sale of the Bonds, except as otherwise indicated herein.

-There follows in this Official Statement descriptions of the Bonds and certain information regarding the Crowley Independent School District (the "District") and its finances.
+There follows in this Official Statement descriptions of the Bonds and certain information regarding the Wylie Independent School District (the "District") and its finances.
 All descriptions of documents contained herein are only summaries and are qualified in their entirety by reference to each such document.
-Copies of such documents may be obtained from the District's Financial Advisor, Hilltop Securities Inc., Dallas, Texas.
+Copies of such documents may be obtained from the District's Financial Advisor, Hilltop Securities Inc., Fort Worth, Texas.

-This Official Statement speaks only as of its date, and the information contained herein is subject to change.
-A copy of this Official Statement will be deposited with the Municipal Securities Rulemaking Board through its Electronic Municipal Market Access ("EMMA") system.
+This Official Statement speaks only as to its date, and the information contained herein is subject to change.
+A copy of the Official Statement (defined herein) will be deposited with the Municipal Securities Rulemaking Board through its Electronic Municipal Market Access ("EMMA") system.
 See "CONTINUING DISCLOSURE INFORMATION" for a description of the District's undertaking to provide certain information on a continuing basis.

-DESCRIPTION OF THE DISTRICT . . .
-The District is a political subdivision located in Tarrant and Johnson Counties, Texas.
-The District is governed by a seven-member Board, the members of which serve staggered three-year terms with elections being held in May of each year.
+DESCRIPTION OF THE DISTRICT...
+The Wylie Independent School District (the "District") is a political subdivision located in Taylor County, Texas.
+The District is governed by a seven-member Board of Trustees (the "Board") who serve staggered three-year terms with elections being held in May of each year.
 Policy-making and supervisory functions are the responsibility of, and are vested in, the Board.
 The Board delegates administrative responsibilities to the Superintendent of Schools who is the chief administrative officer of the District.
 Support services are supplied by consultants and advisors.
-The District covers approximately 57 square miles in area and encompasses the City of Crowley.
-See "Appendix A - General Information Regarding the District" for additional information on the District.
+The District covers approximately 138.41 square miles encompassing a small portion of the City of Abilene.
+For more information regarding the District, see "Appendix A - General Information Regarding the District."